DevMountain/angular-assessment-v2/README.md

 This will return the specific item based off the id you passed.
 Put that item on $scope and display in the view.

+``9``
+Host your solution on github pages.
+* Open the termal to where this assessment is
+* Add and commit all of your completed code.
+* Type git checkout -b gh-pages
+* Type git push -u origin gh-pages
+* Find your account name on github and insert it into this url http://YourGithubAccountName.github.io/angular-assessment Open that url to make sure it works, then send that url to your assigned mentor!

 # Congratulations! you have finished the assessment